Sinan Bytyqi

 Sinan Bytyqi (born 15 January 1995) is a Kosovan football manager and former player who is the manager of Austrian 2.
 Liga club Floridsdorfer AC.

 Club career

 Admira

-His first inclusion in Admira Wacker II's matchday squad was as an unused substitute against Wiener in week 16 of the 2011–12 season in the Austrian Regional League East on 2 March 2012.
+His first inclusion in Admira Wacker II's matchday squad was as an unused substitute against Wiener SK in week 16 of the 2011–12 season in the Austrian Regional League East on 2 March 2012.
 The following week he made his debut in the starting XI playing the first 55 minutes before being replaced by Daniel Maurer in a 1–0 home win against SV Schwechat.
 In the third consecutive game, Bytyqi played again and as a starter on 16 March 2012 against Neusiedl am See 1919, which finished in a 4–1 loss, where he was substituted off in the 75th minute for David Peham.

 Manchester City

 On 24 September 2014, Bytyqi was included in the teamsheet in a 2014–15 League Cup match against Sheffield Wednesday, which finished in a 7–0 victory.
 Bytyqi was an unused substitute and held the shirt number 75.

 After fellow Kosovan player Bersant Celina was provided a professional contract with Manchester City, on 9 January 2015 Bytyqi also signed a professional contract and was subsequently loaned to Dutch side Cambuur, whom finished the 2014–15 Eredivisie in seventh place, which ensured participation in the UEFA Europa League.
 Unfortunately, Sinan's time in the Eredivisie was cut short when he sustained an injury in a game against Heracles Almelo in the spring.
 He made his long-awaited comeback for the EDS against Southampton F.C. in December 2015, helping the team finish out a strong season.